 WHICH ARE THE BEST PLACES FOR COUPLES TO LIVE IN DUBAI?

 Looking for a new home to start the next stage of your life?
-The apartments for rent in JLT and Dubai Marina are highly popular with couples, since these areas have an abundance of restaurants, public transport facilities and high quality apartments.
+Dubai Marina, Downtown Dubai and Discovery Gardens are considered to be the best places for couples to rent in Dubai as they have an abundance of restaurants, public transport facilities and high-quality apartments.

-If you’ve decided to get married and need a professional to handle the day-to-day aspects of planning a beautiful reception, you can consult one of these wedding planners in Dubai.
+And that concludes our guide to getting married in Dubai.
+If you need a professional to handle the day-to-day aspects of planning a beautiful reception, you can consult one of these wedding planners in Dubai.